 For many years, I have recommend 90% compliance to the “clean” foods list.
 Too strict for you?
 No worries, relax a bit more (make it a bit more “flexible”) and have a compliance rate of 80-85% or whatever.
 Just aim for getting the majority of your calories from natural, unprocessed, nutrient-dense foods, leave a little room for discretionary calories, and track your numbers.

 Warning: rant ahead…

 Bodybuilders and fitness enthusiasts are often very passionate about nutrition and health food, and eating clean 90 or 95% of the time is their preference.
-Eating clean becomes a habit, not a hardship.
+Eating unprocessed whole food becomes a habit, not a hardship.
 In fact, they enjoy eating the most nutritious foods possible, as often as possible, because of the way it makes them feel.
 They feel lousy both physically and mentally when they eat a lot of junk food.

 One of the reasons for all the controversy over this subject is that IIFYM advocates often start arguments that people who eat “too clean” are uninformed, obsessive-compulsive or “orthorexic.” (orthorexia is the name for a non-clinical eating disorder characterized by obsession with eating only health food or natural foods).

 What’s more, many followers of IIFYM have some kind of vendetta against the phrase “clean eating.”
 It’s not uncommon to see hyperbolic blog posts titles like “clean eating is a big fat lie!”
 Yeah, we get it.
 We understand what flexible dieting is.
 We know you don’t have to eat 100% clean to be healthy and lean.
 That doesn’t mean it’s helpful to anyone to swing the pendulum to the other side and attack clean eating!
 Frankly, I think its just nit-picking over semantics anyway (call it quality eating if it makes you feel better).